ulgens/uv-lock-check/README.md

           - uv==0.9.18
 ```

+## Story
+The original inline version of this hook was created with the help of https://til.unessa.net/git/pre-commit-hook/

 ## Contributing
 This repo solves a very specific need, and I can't think of what could be added or improved.
 If you can think of any, please feel free to open an issue or a pull request.